-Paul K. Drain, MD, MPH, an infectious diseases fellow at Massachusetts General Hospital and Harvard Medical School, is the 2013 recipient of the Merle A. Sande/Pfizer Fellowship Award in International Infectious Diseases.
-This award is intended to encourage young physicians who are interested in international medicine and is given for important clinical research in infectious diseases or HIV conducted in a resource-limited setting.
+Mary Prahl, MD, is the 2014 recipient of the Merle A. Sande/Pfizer Fellowship Award in International Infectious Diseases.
+This award encourages young physicians interested in international medicine to support their research conducted in a resource-limited setting.

 Download an Application